 About 80% of people with anaplastic cancer die within 1 year, even with treatment.
 However, treatment with chemotherapy and radiation therapy before and after surgery has resulted in some cures.
 Radioactive iodine is not helpful in the treatment of this type of cancer.

-About 5% of thyroid cancers are a medullary carcinoma that begins in the thyroid gland but in a different type of cell than that which produces thyroid hormone.
-The origin of this cancer is the C-cell, which is normally dispersed throughout the thyroid and secretes the hormone calcitonin.
+About 3% of thyroid cancers are a medullary carcinoma that begins in the thyroid gland but in a different type of cell than that which produces thyroid hormone.
+The origin of this cancer is the C-cell, which is normally dispersed throughout the thyroid and secretes the hormone calcitonin, which helps control the level of calcium in the bloodstream.
 The cancer produces excessive amounts of calcitonin.
 Because medullary thyroid cancer can also produce other hormones, it can cause unusual symptoms.

 This cancer tends to spread (metastasize) through the lymphatic vessels to the lymph nodes and through the blood to the liver, lungs, and bones.
 Medullary cancer can develop along with other types of endocrine cancers in what is called multiple endocrine neoplasia syndrome (see Multiple Endocrine Neoplasia Syndromes).